mulesoft/data-weave-tutorial/3 - Reading Data/3.1 - Single Value Selector/description.md

 —--
 payload[ageKeyName]
 ```
-### Output:
+#### Output:
 ```json
 29
 ```
 ---

 If you’re dealing with a series of nested Objects, you can string together single-value selectors to get to the value you need.

+## Exercise

-Given the input below, use this to get to `"prod"`.
+Given the input below, string together selections to get to `"prod"`.

 ---
-### Input:
+#### Input:
 ```json
 {
   "environment": {